slavnikov/BootUp/README.md

     projectErrors: state.errors.projectsErrors,
     ...
 ```
-The great benefit of sending all data to a single place and then disseminating the data to different components greatly reduces instances of conflicting data persisting in different components when modified in one but not the other and confines all data receit logic to a handful of files.
+The great benefit of sending all data to a single place and then disseminating the data to different components greatly reduces instances of conflicting data persisting in different components when modified in one but not the other and confines all data receiving logic to a handful of files.

 ### React
 The React library supplies the tools for automated re-rendering of pages upon information update.
 It also allows for very syntactically simple modular page design with heirarchical rendering and child components within the parent.
 As user interacts with the app, the effects of those interactions are logged as changes in the state of a given component (or possibly the Redux store that passes the changes along to the React component) and the page reacts (see what I did there) to the changes by re-rendering itself or its child components which are affected by the change.
-The overall modular structore of React components is made up of a Redux store connected parent rendering children to which it passes the store's information as properties upon rendering.
+The overall modular structure of React components is made up of a Redux store connected parent rendering children to which it passes the store's information as properties upon rendering.
 ```javascript
 render () {
     return (